Author: R.A. Salvatore

 There’s one particularly interesting character here whom I just have to call out: Fret, the camp gay dwarf who accompanies the rangers on Drizzt’s trail.
 He’s fastidious, fashion-minded, fussy, and fabulous — but all in a manner that’s just understated enough to not trigger the censors at TSR.
 I think it’s the first hint of the concept of alternative sexuality in the Realms novels, even though it’s encoded in a way that kids and teenagers probably wouldn’t understand.
 And it’s good to see that, despite his fussiness and constant complaining, he’s still a brave and unambiguously heroic character.
 It further’s the book’s theme of exceptions to racial stereotypes, since he’s about as un-butch a dwarf as you can get.

 Once again, the theme is racism.
-Drizzt’s search for acceptance is frequently foiled by people making assumptions about him based solely on his race, which, as I’ve discussed in an earlier review, is actually not a great metaphor for real-world racism.
+Drizzt’s search for acceptance is frequently foiled by people making assumptions about him based solely on his race, which, as I’ve discussed in an earlier review, is not a great metaphor for real-world racism.
 The same objections I had there apply here: when you’re the lone good member of a race of deceitful murderers who worship a demon goddess and only come to the surface to slaughter indiscriminately, it’s actually pretty reasonable that people don’t accept you with open arms.

 More problematically, Salvatore still ignores the serious ramifications for the setting of his “people shouldn’t be judged on the basis of their race” theme.
-We see some exceptions to racial stereotypes like Drizzt and Fret, but we also see the standard Dungeons and Dragons attitude to the cannon-fodder races, like orcs and goblins, that exist solely as villains for adventurers to fight.
+We see some exceptions to racial stereotypes like Drizzt and Fret, but we also see the standard Dungeons & Dragons attitude to the cannon-fodder races, like orcs and goblins, that exist solely as villains for adventurers to fight.
 The last thing people want in their tabletop gaming experience is moral ambiguity about whether it’s okay to have an awesome battle with monsters, so orcs, goblins, etc. are usually treated as invariably and inevitably evil to justify simulating the combat.
 But if it’s a major plot point for your story that drow aren’t necessarily evil, why should we assume that orcs are?

 Not only does nobody ever question whether or not it’s okay to judge orcs on the basis of their race, but they’re also gleefully sadistic about it in a very unheroic manner.
 Montolio, in particular, gets several lines that in any other context would make him sound like a dangerous psychopath who needs to be locked up for society’s good: